cs107-theteapeople/cs107-FinalProject/docs/milestone2.md

 #### Where do our test suite live?

 Per the recommendations from class, our test suites (using pytest) live within a tests directory.
 We use pytest for our testing and codecov to monitor our code coverage.
-Since Travis CI is no longer free, we set up a workflow to update codecov automatically via Github Action  instead of going through Travis CI.
+Since Travis CI is no longer free, we set up a workflow to update codecov automatically via Github Actions instead of going through Travis CI.

+To run the test suite, pytest must be installed.

+`pip install pytest`

+Once pytest is installed, within the root directory of the repository one can run the test suite with,

+`python -m pytest`

 #### How will you distribute your package (e.g. PyPI)?
 Since this project only consists of python sources and doesn't need any files to be built, installation could be done by simply cloning the repository as described above.
 We encourage users to play around with the code and even submit pull requests.
 Our focus will be on code readability and learning, and we hope to make the code as understandable as possible so that users will be encouraged to modify the code and try new techniques.
 As mentioned above, if appropriate, we will host our project on PyPI and allow users to install the software with pip.